JD, cum laude, Suffolk University Law School, 1985member Suffolk University Law Review, and published case note author in the Law Review

 Ken Wright represents individuals in family law matters including: divorce, child custody, trust litigation and estate litigation.
 In addition to his trial and appellate family law courtroom experience, Ken Wright also represents family law clients in collaborative law negotiations.

-Ken Wright has over twenty-five years of experience representing businesses in Massachusetts state and Federal Courts.
+Ken Wright has over thirty years of experience representing businesses in Massachusetts state and Federal Courts.
 Ken Wright has represented businesses in many types of litigation including: products liability defense, paint and coatings litigation, toxic tort defense, retail litigation defense, construction litigation, class action defense, contract litigation, intellectual property litigation, intra-corporate litigation, dealership litigation, employment litigation, and real estate litigation.

 Paint and Coatings Litigation

-Ken Wright has represented the paint and coatings industry for over twenty-five years in numerous lawsuits in the manufacturing, construction, industrial, and retail contexts.
+Ken Wright has represented the paint and coatings industry for over thirty years in numerous lawsuits in the manufacturing, construction, industrial, and retail contexts.
 The coatings cases that Attorney Wright has successfully defended include cases with allegations of coating failure, toxic tort, and injuries from the purported use of painting equipment.
 Attorney Wright’s courtroom experience and technical training in this field are unparalleled.
 Ken is certified by NACE International as a coatings inspector level 2 and is a member of this coating standards and credentialing organization.
 In addition, Attorney Wright has successfully passed professional coatings training given by the Society For Protective Coatings and is a member of this coating standards and credentialing organization.

 Ken Wright has decades of courtroom experience representing clients in divorces, modification proceedings, and child custody disputes and all the issues that are part of these proceedings including visitation arrangements, alimony, child support, and property division.
 Attorney Wright’s clients in these matters have included men and women professionals, executives, doctors, business owners, employees, and non-working spouses.